Canning, Freezing & More Preserving / Recipes

 Then remove your spice sachet, and funnel your spiced apple-pear butter into hot, clean pint jars, leaving about 1/2 inch headspace.

 Wipe the rims with a damp cloth, then seal with lids and rings.
 Process the jars in a boiling water bath for 10 minutes, adjusting time for altitude as needed.
-(My recipe made four pints plus a little half-pint dividend, so I processed the pints and enjoyed the half-pint right away!)
+(My batch made four pints plus a little half-pint dividend, so I processed the pints and enjoyed the half-pint right away!)

 Alternatively, you can simply let them cool to room temperature and then refrigerate them or freeze them.